 Volcanoes National Park

-Gorilla families in Volcanoes national park
+Gorilla families in the park

 Located in northwestern Rwanda, borders Virunga National Park in the Democratic Republic of Congo and Mgahinga Gorilla National Park in Uganda.

 The park hosts other large mammals apart from the gorillas.
 In the park has the rare golden monkeys, the spotted hyena, bushbuck, the buffalo, and black-fronted duiker.
-There have also been sightings of elephants in the park though their numbers are yet to be verified.

 The park is also a birder’s haven with approximately 178 recorded bird species.
-16 sub species only endemic to this park.
+16 subspecies only endemic to this park.

-Reopened in 1999, after the Rwandan civil war of 1990 to 1993 and 1994 genocide.
+The Park reopened in 1999, after the Rwandan civil war of 1990 to 1993 and 1994 genocide.